-When we modify contact relationship owner, then owner name is systematically inhabited in contact relationship; after that owner, the name is systematically inhabited in the Name field of contact relationship.
+When we modify the contact relationship owner, then the owner name is systematically inhabited in the contact relationship; after that owner, the name is systematically inhabited in the Name field of the contact relationship.

 According to the requirement, before carrying out the update task, we will do some modifications to the “Contact_Relationship_c” object.
 Therefore, we create the trigger for the “before update”.

 After that, we check for a specific operation to launch the trigger.
 Therefore, we check whether the event is “trigger.isUpdate” or “trigger.isBefore”.
 After that, we simply call the apex class method by generating the instance of the class “conReload”.